FadyMohareb/cramer/README.md

 VCF files from IGSR can be downloaded from the FTP site hosted at the EBI ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/.)
-Both the VCF files and their corresponding indexed files (.tbi) are available to download eliminating the need to index the VCF files for use on Genoverse.
+Both the VCF files and their corresponding indexed files (.tbi) are available to download eliminating the need to index the VCF files for use on CRAMER.
 To download the following files:
 “CHBJPT.low\_coverage.2010\_09.xchr.sites.vcf.gz.” and
 “CHBJPT.low\_coverage.2010\_09.xchr.sites.vcf.gz.tbi” type: